sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 ## Date & Time Conversion

 Converting dates to Unix Epoc time can be challenging without using the correct .NET classes.
-There is some built in functionality for converting dates such as `(Get-Date).ToUniversalTime() -UFormat '%s'` but this can have problems with time zone offsets.
+There is some built in functionality for converting dates such as `(Get-Date).ToUniversalTime() -UFormat '%s'`, but this can have problems with time zone offsets.
 A more consistent approach would be to leverage the following.
-This was very helpful to me in working with Grafana and InfluxDb which commonly leverage Unix Epoc time format with seconds or milliseconds precision.
+This was very helpful to me when working with Grafana and InfluxDb which commonly use Unix Epoc time format with seconds or milliseconds precision.

 ```powershell
 $CurrentTime = [DateTimeOffset]::new([datetime]::now,[DateTimeOffset]::Now.Offset);